 Realism can play a major part when deciding which racing simulator to go for.
 Some games on the market put a focus on fun, which is great if that is what you’re looking for.
 But if you want a racing sim that emulates the real thing, there are some standout options available too.

-So, which is the most realistic racing sim?
 The 6 most realistic racing simulators are:

 All of these are fun to play, but their main selling point is the realism that they offer to gamers.
 If you have a good sim racing setup, these are the games to go for if you are looking for a true-to-life experience.
 But what is it that makes these games so realistic?

 What Aspects Make A Racing Sim Realistic?

 One of the major things to consider when choosing a realistic racing sim are the driving physics.
 These vary wildly from game to game, and they are what will determine whether or not your car realistically responds to your inputs.
 Cars in real life are heavy, and they can also move in quite predictable ways.

 If the sim racing game you are playing seems to throw the cars around a lot, or makes them behave in unpredictable manners, it won’t feel very realistic.
 The most realistic racing sims out there are the ones that match real-life driving physics very accurately, and this is usually one of the first things that more experienced sim racers look for in a good racing game.